Ugandan Soldiers Jailed For Assaulting Journalists - UrduPoint

 An army statement said a disciplinary committee of the court martial had "convened and deliberated on its officers and militants who misbehaved and assaulted members of the fourth estate".

-Four soldiers were given detention sentences of between 60-90 days, and a fifth was issued with a severe reprimand.
+Six soldiers were given detentions of between 60-90 days and a seventh was issued with a severe reprimand, it said.

+A first statement identified four soldiers who had been jailed, but a later statement gave the Names of two more.

 Also on Thursday defence forces chief David Muhoozi called a press conference to apologise to the media, promising to pay for the medical care of the injured journalists.